Web-App Instruction

 Embryology Highlights Screencasts

 Veterinary Developmental Anatomy content is presented through a series of narrated screen presentations (screencasts).
 Taken together, the series of screencasts constitutes an online Introductory Embryology course.
 Initial units presenting gametogenesis, fertilization, early embryogenesis, and placentation are followed by screencasts concerning development of the various body systems.
-The screencasts were produced with Camtasia software; they are presented as .mp4 video clips (which Firefox browsers don't play).
+The screencasts were produced with Camtasia software; they are presented as .mp4 video clips.

-Note: An Embryology Highlights Screencasts web site designed for computer screens and Flash Player browsers is available at this URL: http://vanat.cvm.umn.edu/embryoHL/
+Note: An Embryology Highlights Screencasts web site designed for computer screens is available at this URL: http://vanat.cvm.umn.edu/embryoHL/

 Mitosis-Meiosis Review